-Direct Vent (2-pipe) Applications
+2-pipe Applications

-When the furnace is installed as a direct vent (2-pipe) furnace, no special provisions for air for combustion are required.
+When the furnace is installed as a 2-pipe furnace, no special provisions for air for combustion are required.
 However, other gas appliances installed in the space with the furnace may require outside air for combustion.
 Follow the guidelines below to insure that other gas appliances have sufficient air for combustion.

-Non-Direct Vent (1-pipe) Applications
+1-pipe Applications

-When the furnace is installed as a non-direct vent (1-pipe) furnace, it will be necessary to insure there is adequate air for combustion.
+When the furnace is installed as a 1-pipe furnace, it will be necessary to insure there is adequate air for combustion.
 Other gas appliances installed with the furnace may also require air for combustion and ventilation in addition to the amount of combustion air and ventilation air required for the furnace.
 Follow the guidelines below to insure that the furnace and other gas appliances have sufficient air for combustion.